- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

 Design and Build Quality

-There’s a few things on the speakers that make them standout from others on the market.
+There are a few things on the speakers that make them stand out from others on the market.
 Of course, they look great, but the speaker arrangement makes them stand apart.

 Let’s start on the front.
 The face of the speaker holds two midrange woofers and a soft dome tweeter between them.
 The cones are made out of butyl rubber.
 This build helps suppress unwanted cone resonances, ensuring durability and performance reliability.

 On the bottom are four copper sound-isolation spikes.
 These high-quality metal spikes absorb vibrations from the floor to make sure the sound is isolated to the speakers.

 What’s interesting is where the low-end woofer is placed.
 The bottom-firing driver acts as a pseudo subwoofer, using the floor to propel the low end into the room.
 It’s a cool design that I haven’t seen on very many floors standing speakers before.

 Looks-wise, there are two options here.
 Both black and cherry finishes are available, but they’re a little different.
 The cherry is a faux wood grain finish, completely matte, with a black matte front.
 The black is black all around, but with matte sides and a glossed front.
 Warning, fingerprint magnet.

 However, both of them have striking white drivers and tweeter on the front.
 With the cherry finished, the cones aren’t as apparent, sinking into the overall look of the speaker.
 The more stark contrast on the black variation makes the cones stand out more.

 Personally, I like the black finish better.
 The simple color palette feels more elegant overall.
 If the cones are too distracting, I can always throw the removable cloth grille on the front.